Do I need Development Approval?

 Irrespective, you need to be mindful at all times to operate within the limits imposed by the home activity criteria and, of course, not to cause any nuisance to neighbours nor create conditions which may give rise to complaint.

-What happens if you can’t comply?
+What happens if you cannot comply?

-In this event you should not commence, or cease undertaking the activity.
-If you still wish to undertake the activity you must first lodge a development application with us for assessment under the provisions of the PDI Regulations.
+If you still wish to undertake the activity you must lodge a development application on the PlanSA website for an assessment under the South Australian Planning & Design Code.
 Processing such an application may involve giving public notice to neighbours and consultation with other government agencies.

-It is strongly recommended that you first check with us before setting up a business if you are in any doubt as to whether you can comply with the home activity guidelines.
-Also, if the business involves the handling of food or personal services such as hairdressing, there may be health requirements under other legislation that need to be met.
+Additionally, if the business involves the handling of food or personal services such as hairdressing, there may be health requirements under other legislation that need to be met.

 It is also advisable to check with other authorities for non-council related licenses, registrations or additional requirements that those authorities may have an interest in and/or a need to grant.